screepers/screeps-multimeter/README.md

 ```

 There are two ways to watch expressions.
 You can log it to the console normally by using `/watch console EXPR`.
 You can also log to a status bar at the bottom of the screen using `/watch status EXPR`.
 For example, `/watch status _.keys(Game.creeps).length` will keep a count of the number of live creeps at the bottom of the terminal.

+The watch plugin will be automatically enabled for all shards with assigned CPU > 0.

 ### Plugin: HTML